EveJas90/PKI-Portfolio-Jasmine-Everett/labs/week-01/keypair-generation.md

 ### Observation 1
 <!-- What did you notice about key generation? -->
+I noticed that depending on what size key you chooses determines how fast the key gets generated.

 ### Observation 2
 <!-- What did you notice about key size or format? -->
+When I generated both the private and public key I noticed that the public key was shorter than the private key.

 ### Observation 3
 <!-- What did you notice about how the keys differ? -->
+The letters are similar at the begining of both keys and I notice they both use similar special characters like / and +.

 ---